Night of the Living Dead (1990 film): Plot

 They devise a plan to escape by refueling Ben's near-empty truck at a locked gas pump nearby.
-They find a set of keys on Uncle Rege's corpse (the farm's owner) and proceed to drive up the hill toward the gas pump.
-However, their plan starts unraveling when Ben falls from the truck bed and is left to defend himself.
-To Tom's horror, the key set does not include one for the gas pump, so he tries shooting off the lock.
+They find a rifle upstairs and a set of keys on Uncle Rege's corpse (the farm's owner) and proceed to drive up the hill toward the gas pump.
+However, their plan begins to unravel when Ben falls from the bed of the truck and is left to defend himself.
+To Tom's horror, the key set does not include one for the gas pump.
+Realizing they're out of time, he tries shooting the lock off.
 This causes gasoline to spray and ignite a torch; the truck and gas pump explode, killing both Tom and Judy.

-Ben returns to the house to find it in chaos: Harry has disarmed Barbara and the horde has torn past the barricades.
-Unbeknownst to the survivors upstairs, Sarah has succumbed to her bite and reanimates, attacking and killing the distraught Helen before triggering a shootout between Harry, trying to protect her, and Ben and Barbara, protecting themselves.
-Ben and Harry are badly wounded and Barbara successfully shoots Sarah.
+Ben returns to the house to find it in chaos: Harry has disarmed Barbara, and the horde has torn past the barricades.
+Unbeknownst to the survivors upstairs, Sarah has succumbed to her bite, attacking and killing her distraught mother before triggering a shootout between Harry, trying to protect her, and Ben and Barbara, protecting themselves.
+Ben and Harry are badly wounded, and Barbara successfully shoots Sarah.
 Harry retreats upstairs to the attic, while Ben staggers down to the cellar, shooting a reanimated Helen.
-Before going into shock, he discovers realizing that the gas pump key had been in the cellar the entire time, laughing mindlessly at the irony before dying.
+Before going into shock, he discovers that the gas pump key had been in the cellar the entire time.
+He laughs mindlessly at the irony before dying.

-Meanwhile, Barbara escapes the farm house alone and attempts to find help, eventually joining some countryside locals who are clearing the area, and wakes up the next day in a safe makeshift camp surrounded by the media and townspeople, led by Sheriff McClelland.
+Meanwhile, Barbara escapes the farm house alone and attempts to find help, eventually joining some countryside locals who are clearing the area, and wakes up the next day in a makeshift camp surrounded by the safety of the media and townspeople, led by Sheriff McClelland.
 Noticing hillbillies drunkenly antagonizing some captured zombies, she comments on the similarities between them, suggesting that the living are little better than the dead.
-She returns to the farmhouse to find a zombified Ben, who gets put down by the locals.
-When Harry emerges from the attic alive, an enraged Barbara swiftly kills him in retribution for causing Ben's death, and leaves the house, telling the vigilantes they have "another one for the fire."
-She watches grimly as the bodies are burned on a pyre outside.
+She returns to the farmhouse to find a zombified Ben, who gets put down by the posse.
+When Harry emerges from the attic alive, an enraged Barbara swiftly kills him in retribution for causing Ben's death and leaves the house, telling the vigilantes they have "another one for the fire."
+She watches stoically as the bodies are burned on a pyre outside.